Mapping Your Digital Ecosystem

 You may be trying to organize all your systems and applications within your organization but not be 100% certain how to approach it.
 There may be multiple ways of doing similar tasks within your organization and you may want to make sure you’re more organized, processes are streamlined, and members of your organization are working together efficiently.
 Making sure that you’ve got a complete and correct digital ecosystem is a great way to get there.

 Digital engagement strategies are quickly evolving and new tools are becoming available all the time.
-Organizations are constantly trying to stay abreast and in-line with the most effective technologies and strategies to (a) help their organization achieve impact, and (b) operate effectively within a budget.
+Organizations are constantly trying to stay abreast and in line with the most effective technologies and strategies to (a) help their organization achieve impact, and (b) operate effectively within a budget.
 A digital ecosystem map allows organizations to measure their footprint and make sure they are making the most for their operational budget.

 What is a digital ecosystem map?

 A digital ecosystem map is a visual diagram of all the online tools and platforms used within an organization.
 It illustrates processes, how data moves between components, and whether it is automated or manual.
 And just as importantly, it also shows where systems are not currently connected or able to speak or transfer data to one another.
-A good digital ecosystem map can also illustrate who are the users of each system and who is responsible for maintaining them.
+A good digital ecosystem map can also illustrate the users of each system and who is responsible for maintaining them.

 Why does this matter?

 As organizations grow in size, they can begin to amass internal tools and applications as different departments or individuals move initiatives forward.
 Organizations can end up with multiple project management tools, multiple chat systems, and ultimately multiple people using different tools and strategies to accomplish the same goals.
 As time passes, the number of applications and tools in an organization naturally expands.
 Departments become managed differently, and as some silos are inevitably created, some organizations find themselves with 3-5 different ways of doing the same thing — which may not be the best use of the overall budget.
-With the accumulation of systems, applications, responsibilities, and personnel, it is important to periodically (and regularly) step back and examine how all these systems work together and who is in charge to remove the duplication of efforts and identify where efficiencies and improvements can be made.
+With the accumulation of systems, applications, responsibilities, and personnel, it is important to periodically (and regularly) step back and examine how all these systems work together and who is in charge to remove the duplication of efforts, and identify where efficiencies and improvements can be made.

 Creating your digital ecosystem map